awaiskhalidawan/dpdk-tutorials/README.md

 `5-ipv4-checksum-calculation-offloading-to-nic` : This tutorial explains how to offload Ipv4 checksum calculation to NIC so that our application don't have to compute it.
 In this way we save computing resources.
 To execute: `sudo ./ipv4-checksum-calculation-offloading-to-nic --lcores=0 -n 4 --`

+`6-receive-side-scaling` : This tutorial explains how to make use of multiple receive queues of NIC (Network Interface Card) using RSS (Receive Side Scaling).
+To execute: `sudo ./receive-side-scaling --lcores=0-1 -n 4 --`

 To build the project: <br />
 `mkdir build` <br />
 `cd build` <br />